PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 .NET 5 SDK to provide guidance for organizations and ISVs who are using App-Owns-Data embedding with Power BI in a multi-tenant environment.
-This solution consists of a custom database and three separate web applications which demonstrate common design patterns when developing with the App-Owns-Data embedding model such as creating new Power BI workspaces for tenants, assigning user permissions and monitoring report usage and performance.
+This solution consists of a custom database and three separate web applications which demonstrate common design patterns in App-Owns-Data embedding such as creating new Power BI workspaces for tenants, assigning user permissions and monitoring report usage and performance.

 If you have worked with Azure AD, the word **"tenant"** might make you think of an Azure AD tenant.
 However, the concept of a tenant is